raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-10-notes-odyssey.md

         -   **I am the one who sees**.
             I look out, and I am aware of the events, thoughts, and emotions that pass before me

+    -   **When you just look without creating thoughts**, your consciousness is effortlessly aware of, and fully comprehends, all that it sees

+        -   the is your soul/self - **awareness, consciousness, and intuitive sense of existence**

     -   **You are behind everything**, Just watching

         -   You **sit far enough back inside to see** all **your thoughts and emotions** , as well as outer form